-I am thrilled to announce that we have reached the goal we set in December to raise the $300,000 needed to launch a new Research studies involving human subjects that are done to test whether a treatment is safe, and how well it will work to treat a specific disease. for chordoma patients in 2016.
+I am thrilled to announce that we have reached the goal we set in December to raise the $300,000 needed to launch a new clinical trial for chordoma patients in 2016.

 Thanks to the generosity of the chordoma community and a dollar-for-dollar matching gift from the family of a 17-year chordoma survivor, we are now halfway to being able to fund the two clinical trials we plan to support this year:

 |Led by teams at Johns Hopkins University and Memorial Sloan Kettering, this trial will test a type of immune therapy called a checkpoint inhibitor, meant to break down a defense mechanism chordomas use to evade the immune system.
 When delivered with radiation, which stimulates a heightened immune response to the tumor, this combination has the potential to unleash the body’s natural ability to destroy cancer cells.||A collaboration between hospitals in the UK, the Netherlands, and Italy, this trial will test a drug that blocks a protein called Epidermal Growth Factor Receptor that drives chordoma cells to multiply uncontrollably.
 Tests in preclinical models have shown that chordomas are highly sensitive to certain EGFR inhibitors, and there are case reports of patients having prolonged responses to EGFR inhibitors used off label.|

 Both trial concepts have been endorsed by the Foundation’s Medical and Scientific Advisory Boards, and each presents a promising opportunity to find a new treatment option that could improve and extend the lives of patients with recurrent or advanced chordoma.
 The researchers who will run these trials are now in the process of finalizing the study protocols.
 Having reached our initial $300,000 goal, we are now able to support whichever trial will be ready to start first.